On the Compact Discontinuous Galerkin method for polytopal meshes: Numerical experiments

 \section{Numerical experiments}

 In this section, we present some numerical tests to assess the accuracy and efficiency of the CDG method.
 In Section~\ref{sec:test_case_convergence}, we discuss the convergence of the CDG method.
 In Section~\ref{sec:test_case_methods_comparison}, we compare the CDG computational efficiency with respect to that of the LDG and BR2 methods.
+The choice of the method parameters is studied in Sections~\ref{sec:chi_F}--\ref{sec:choice-alpha-p-variable}.
+A comparison of the~$p$-version of the CDG and IPDG methods for a singular solution is carried out in Section~\ref{sec:p-convergence}.

-All numerical simulations in this section are based on the \texttt{lymph} library \cite{antonietti_lymph_2024}, implementing DG methods on polytopic meshes.
+All numerical simulations are based on the \texttt{lymph} library \cite{antonietti_lymph_2024}, implementing DG methods on polytopic meshes.
 The polygonal meshes are constructed using PolyMesher~\cite{talischi_polymesher_2012}.